Feriolet/ScrambleBench/README.md

 └── model2
     └── prepared_model2_ligand.sdf
 ```

+#### 4. Analysis Key

+This key is optional if the user wishes to perform the analysis of their generated molecules.
+In the config files, the key `analysis` must be added.
+The subkeys `genbench3d`, `redocking`, and `diversity` are supported.

 #### 4a.
 GenBench3D analysis

 This will run the GenBench3D analysis.
 Please fill in the config files in the GenBench3D repository in `config/GenAI_evaluation.yaml`.
 An example is also shown in the `example/run_multiple_targets_multiple_parameters/config/GenAI_evaluation.yaml`.